8ta4/say/DONTREADME.md

 ## Name Overlap

+> Does this tool conflict with the macOS built-in `say` command?

-This tool intentionally replaces the `say` command built-in with macOS.
+Yes, `say` intentionally replaces the macOS built-in `say`.

+> Why not use an alias to avoid conflict?

+I wanted to keep installation and usage simple.

-If you run the default `say` command on macOS while this tool is active, it may interfere with the recording and transcription process.
+Plus, using the macOS `say` while this tool is active might mess up the recording and transcription.

-I've chosen to keep the name of this tool as `say` to ensure a smooth installation experience.

 ## API Key